Nar Phu valley 16 Days

-Day 08 Acclimatization and excursion day to Himlung Base Camp (4920m – 8 hrs.)
+Day 08 Acclimatization and optional excursion day towards Himlung Base Camp (4920m – 8 hrs.)

-Day 15 Drive Chame to Kathmandu via Besisahar (8 hrs.)
+Day 16 Drive Syange to Kathmandu via Besisahar (8 hrs.)

-Sherpa Heritage Trails shows you a starting price.
 During the trekking season prices may rise.
-The final price depends on the trekking season, group size and, if applicable, cost of local flight.
+The final price depends on the trekking season, group size and the cost of local transfers.

 When you arrive at the International Airport we will pick you up and bring you to your accommodation.
 Here we will give you a short briefing about the trek.
 In addition we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.